nbfigueroa/gmm_learning/README.md

 You can test them with the following script: ```demo_gmm_compare.m```

 #### Non-Parametric
 Download the following toolboxes and make sure it's in the MATLAB path: [some other link]() and [some other link]().
-These toolboxes provide code for inference of the DP-GMM (Dirichlet Process) which is a realization of the Infinite Gaussian Mixture Model, which enable one to discover the number of Gaussian functions from the data, rather than doing model selection, hence the name *non-parametric inference*.
+These toolboxes provide code for inference of the **DP-GMM** (Dirichlet Process), a realization of the Infinite Gaussian Mixture Model, which enable one to discover the number of Gaussian functions from the data, rather than doing model selection, hence the name *non-parametric inference*.
 I compare two inference methods for the DP-GMM, namely:

 - Variational Method for DP-GMM [3]: bla
 - MCMC Inference for DP-GMM [4]:     bli